Short-Term Rental Turnover Improvements That Can Help Guest Experience

 • Check grout lines in tile — seal annually, repair any cracked or missing grout

-• Test every cabinet door, drawer, towel bar, toilet paper holder, and hook for secure mounting
+• Check every cabinet door, drawer, towel bar, toilet paper holder, and hook to make sure it's tightly mounted

-• Test all smoke detectors and carbon monoxide detectors; replace batteries and expired units
+• Test all smoke detectors and carbon-monoxide detectors; replace batteries and any detectors past their expiration date

 • Confirm GFCI outlets are present and functional in all required locations (bathrooms, kitchen, garage, outdoor) — consult a licensed electrician if uncertain

-• Inspect deck railings, interior stair railings, and guards — confirm secure attachment and structural condition
+• Check deck railings, interior stair railings, and any safety railings — confirm they are tightly attached and in solid condition

 • Review listing photos — identify any spaces that look dated or could benefit from a targeted upgrade

-• Assess storage adequacy — confirm guests have sufficient closet space, bathroom shelf space, and entryway hooks
+• Check that there is enough storage — guests should have enough closet space, bathroom shelf space, and hooks near the entry

 Electrical and safety work: call a qualified professional

-Adding outlets, installing new light fixtures, running new circuits, or any work involving your electrical panel must be done by a properly licensed electrician.
-Smoke and carbon monoxide detector placement and interconnection requirements are set by the NC Building Code — if you have questions about whether your property meets current code, consult a licensed electrician or your local building department before the next guest stay.
+Adding outlets, installing new light fixtures, running new wiring, or any work involving your electrical breaker box must be done by a properly licensed electrician.
+The rules for where smoke and carbon-monoxide detectors go and how they connect are set by the NC Building Code — if you have questions about whether your property meets current code, consult a licensed electrician or your local building department before the next guest stay.
 Do not skip permits or inspections required for this type of work.

 For a closer look at how targeted improvements can shift a rental property's appeal and rentability, the article on investor property improvements and rentability covers overlapping considerations from the investor-owner perspective.
 And if you're ready to talk through a specific scope for your property, reach out for a project review — we can discuss what's realistic, what will move the needle most, and what the process looks like for eligible projects.